Listen To The Article

 The United States has received threats from North Korea ever since the Korean War came to a stop.
 While those threats have varied considerably, the most common has been for them to destroy us with nuclear weapons.

-In recent months, those threats have become more and more serious.
-Just this year, North Korea succeeded in testing their first multi-stage missile, with the range to reach the United States.
-Within weeks of that event, they tested their first hydrogen bomb, proving that they are much closer to having the capability of raining nuclear fire down on the United States, than anyone would have believed.
+In recent years, those threats have become more and more serious.
+Just a couple of years ago, North Korea succeeded in testing their first multi-stage missile, with the range to reach the United States.
+Within weeks of that event, they tested their first hydrogen bomb.
+This milestone proved that they are much closer to having the capability of raining nuclear fire down on the United States than anyone would have believed a decade ago.

-But we may not have to worry about nuclear bombs taking out our cities, as North Korea has changed their tune.
-Now, for the first time, instead of talking about blowing up our cities with nuclear weapons, they’ve started discussing using one of those bombs to create a high-altitude EMP and take out our energy grid.
+But we may not have to worry about nuclear bombs taking out our cities, as North Korea has recently changed their tune.
+They are no longer talking as much about blowing up our cities with nuclear weapons.
+Instead, they’ve continually discussed using one of those bombs to create a high-altitude EMP and take out our energy grid.

 This would be a much more devastating attack than any attack on our cities by nuclear-tipped missiles.
 While such a conventional attack could kill several million people, an EMP exploded 250 miles above central Kansas could ultimately kill somewhere around 300 million people, simply by taking out the power grid for months and months.
 Most people would die of starvation and lack of modern medicine.